Last updated on February 11th, 2019

 Can you see independent reviews on sites like TrustPilot?

-If you’re anything like me, you’ll like to check out independent review sites to see what is being said about the services.
+If you’re anything like me, you’ll like to check out independent review sites to see what is being said about the services provided by the company you choose.
+Just to be clear… these are reviews about the company, nothing do do with your own references, ID checks or homeowner reviews.

-Both HouseSitMatch and TrustedHousesitters use TrustPilot and Aussie House Sitters use Feefo.
+Both HouseSitMatch and TrustedHousesitters use TrustPilot, while Aussie House Sitters use Feefo.
 I’m sure other platforms can be found on review sites too – a Google search should help with this.

-As with any reviews, check out as many as you can.
+As with any reviews, check out as many as you can – don’t stop at the first bad feedback.
 Undoubtedly in an unregulated industry, there will be the occasional house sit that goes wrong, in the same way some people might have problems with a hotel or B&B.

 House sits that go wrong are usually as a result of one or other of the parties involved not doing their due diligence or not being totally upfront about a particular aspect of the exchange.